SingAREN/XeAP2-Tutorials/Session 2: NRO Lab.md

 The XeAP 2 project will be using radsecproxy as the National and Top RADIUS Servers within the XeAP2 eduroam environment.
 There are other alternatives - such as FreeRADIUS - that are able to perform as an NRS but radsecproxy is lightweight and only requires the user to worry about a single configuration file unlike FreeRADIUS.

-As the XeAP 2 Virutal Machines are running Ubuntu 18.04 LTS, we will install radsecproxy v1.6.9 via the apt package manager instead of from source.
+As the XeAP 2 Virutal Machines are running Ubuntu 18.04 LTS, we will install radsecproxy v1.7.1 from source as the apt package manager only provides version 1.6.9.

 ## radsecproxy Installation